awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

    1. Choose **Discover devices** to have the endpoint available in your room\.

-   1. Test the integration by saying “Alexa, start my meeting” and speak out the meeting ID and PIN for your meeting when prompted\.
+   1. Test the integration by saying “Alexa, start my meeting,” and say the meeting ID and PIN for your meeting when prompted\.

 **To add a Cisco TelePresence endpoint**